ARK-Portal/data_model/_includes/content/krennLining.md

 # krennLining
 A standardized, semi-quantitative measure of the degree of hyperplasia/enlargement of the synovial lining layer of synovial specimen.
 This is one of three measures used to derive the Krenn Synovitis Score (KSS) which is a histological scoring system used to quantify inflammation in synovial tissue biopsies, particularly in the context of inflammatory arthritis like rheumatoid arthritis.
+If value unknown, use '-1'.

 {: .note }